Exchange Student Looking To Know More

 Happy to learn that you will soon be doing pretty well for yourself, I take that to mean that you will be receiving a good salary as a reward for your having achieved your degree ?, nothing particularly spectacular about that, the whole idea of obtaining higher levels of education is to further our standing in our chosen professions.

-My concern for you (young man ?) is that advancement may lead to degeneracy due to your apparent voyeuristic tendencies, not healthy in a person due to become something of a 'wheel' in International Management, it could lead to an International Incident.
-Laughing
+My concern for you (young man ?) is that advancement may lead to degeneracy due to your apparent voyeuristic tendencies, not healthy in a person due to become something of a 'wheel' in International Management, it could lead to an International Incident. :lol:

-If you do happen to see me on the beach, I will be the one having a lot of fun either surfing or relaxing in the company of nice people, certainly not peeping out from behind bushes or other vantage points, only 'Douche Bags' adopt those kind of practices.
-Wink
+If you do happen to see me on the beach, I will be the one having a lot of fun either surfing or relaxing in the company of nice people, certainly not peeping out from behind bushes or other vantage points, only 'Douche Bags' adopt those kind of practices. :wink:

-PostPosted: Sun Feb 10, 2008 1:17 am Reply with quote
+Postby dunc182 » Sun Feb 10, 2008 12:17 am

 Eliko, I don't know why you think that is what I am looking for.
 Someone else posed the question "Are you looking for sand, sea, or something else?"
 And I said "Im looking for all that and whatever else comes along with it," in a joking manner.
 I hardly think that a "secret beach spot" suggests this either.
 You obviously have far too much time on your hands if you are reading this far into what was said.
 You are the one that questioned my interest in my education so I told you what was up.
 Maybe you should mind your own business and get a life.